Gyroscope (band): Crooked Thought / DABS

 In 2017 the band released a double A side called "Crooked Thought / DABS" and did a national tour to celebrate the release in January 2018.
 Recorded at Blackbird Studios in Perth by Dave Parkin.

-2018–present
+4YRLV

 The summer of 2018 saw the band head back into Blackbird Studios again with Parkin behind the desk.
 They ended up recording a session which would sit on their shelves for a good year or so gathering dust.

-On Friday 13 September 2019 they released worldwide 3 tracks from this studio stint in the form of an EP, titled '4YRLV'.
+On Friday 13 September 2019 they released worldwide 3 tracks from this studio stint in the form of an EP, titled 4YRLV.

 They are; title track '4YRLV', 'I Am The Night' and 'Bloodstreams'.

+2025-present

+In November 2025, Gyroscope released the single My Broken Spine - their first release since 2019, the first release through their recording studio the Skullery, and the first with drummer Sim Dreja.
+The band also announced they would celebrate the single with an Australia-wide tour in early 2026.